bagder/uncurled/emails/respond.md

 using, but it backfired so many times I have realized it often just makes the user *more* upset than before.
-They often do not believe me since my code is in their product I must know then so when I do not help them out I am even more in the receiving end of their deseperation.
+They often do not believe me since my code is in their product I must know then so when I do not help them out I am even more in the receiving end of their desperation.
 They think I am trying to duck for or avoid the problem when I should in fact just help them.

 I do occasional exceptions, like if the user seem to be the victim of a scam